computationalcognitivescience/socialpsychtutorial/sections/group_comparison.md

 {:toc}
 </div>

-We take two approaches to analyze differences in model behavior.
-First, we explore model behavior by hand.
-Second, we explore it by large scale simulation.
+Here you can take two approaches to analyze differences in model behavior.
+First, explore model behavior by hand.
+Second, explore it by large scale simulation.

 # Comparing model behavior by hand
 If you were already comparing the two models on the previous page, you